scottwis/scottwis.visualstudio/README.txt

     combo and inserts a ">" as the first character, so that you can run any visual studio command.

-    3. Ctrl+O

-    This binds to the resharper "Open file command".
-It works similarly to the "Open" comamnd in Source Insight when the file list window is not docked.
-It shows a simple popup that you can use to "word wheel" to a file in the current solution you wish to open.

-    4. F7, F8
+    3/4.
+Ctrl+O, F7, F8

+    Currently Ctrl+O and F7 both bind to resharper's "Goto Everything" command.
-    These bind to the resharper "Goto Symbol" and "Goto File Member" commands.
+    They used to bind to the "Open file Command" and "Goto Symbol" commands, but sense "Goto Everything" encapsulates both of them now, I used that instead.

-    They work similarly to the corresponding commands in Source Insight.
-They show simple popups that can be used to "word wheel" to any symbol in the current solution (or referenced assemblies) or any symbol in the current file.
+    F8 binds to "Goto File Member", which I use in place of F7 when I know the thing I'm looking for in defined within the current file.

     5. Alt+Enter